rcekan/gworld/README.md

 	// get output from the network, match for each node in Config.outputs fn tx_output( &mut self, output: &str, value: f32, _env: &Self::Env ) {
-		match output { // may want to check with env and make sure this is a valid location to move to!
-			"MOVX" => self.x = math::tanh( value ),
+		match output { // you may wish to refer to env in your logic "MOVX" => self.x = math::tanh( value ),
 			"MOVY" => self.y = math::tanh( value ),
 			_ => println!("tx_output: no match found for: {}", output ),